Jacamarsh/ECE5780_Final_Project/README.md

 2. While the neural network libraries, matlab code, and methods are all in the project, they are not implemented in working design.
 Please get reliable ADC input data of the EKG electrodes (or even reconfigure this project for any ADC input data you need better filtering/storing/identifying!!)
 3. On that note, this program can be easily reconfigured for classifying, storing, and filtering any ADC data (up to 8 channels).
 It heavily relies on reliable ADC data, as unreliable data isn't reliably classified.
 4. ADC data is configured and compartmentalized to be individually polled, with continuous mode handled by clock timers on breaking a while loop to enable a variety of different ways and logic to utilize ADC functionality.
 This is very important to preserve the STM32's processing load to only execute what is absolutely necessary at the time.
 5. To improve and fix hardware circuit, it is more preferable to use previously made PCB boards to handle multiple EKG inputs.
 Use this board as a replacement for the differential amplifier, and just before notch filter and low pass filter in the hardware chain.
-Link: https://www.olimex.com/Products/Duino/Shields/SHIELD-EKG-EMG/open-source-hardware
+Link: [Click Here](https://www.olimex.com/Products/Duino/Shields/SHIELD-EKG-EMG/open-source-hardware](https://youtu.be/P-vR60nBt4Y)

 Below are some links behind tips on filters/op-aamps in our hardware circuit configuration, ADC input configuration, and neural network configuration.

 Sources:
-1. Making Circuit for an EKG Electrocardiogram (analog singal acquisiton of EKG's): https://www.instructables.com/Make-Your-Own-Electrocardiogram-ECG/
+1. Making Circuit for an EKG Electrocardiogram (analog singal acquisiton of EKG's): [Click Here](https://www.instructables.com/Make-Your-Own-Electrocardiogram-ECG/)
-2. Congifguring multiple ADC inputs without DMA: https://controllerstech.com/stm32-adc-multi-channel-without-dma/
+3. Congifguring multiple ADC inputs without DMA: [Click Here](https://controllerstech.com/stm32-adc-multi-channel-without-dma/)
-3. Deploying MATLAB to C code for STM32 use: https://www.youtube.com/watch?v=LAcnV_5GruY
+5. Deploying MATLAB to C code for STM32 use: [Click Here]([URL](https://www.youtube.com/watch?v=LAcnV_5GruY))
-4. Reliable PCB for up to 6 ADC inputs: https://www.olimex.com/Products/Duino/Shields/SHIELD-EKG-EMG/open-source-hardware
+7. Reliable PCB for up to 6 ADC inputs: [Click Here]([URL](https://www.olimex.com/Products/Duino/Shields/SHIELD-EKG-EMG/open-source-hardware))
-5. Our project's presentation, explanation and demo: https://youtu.be/P-vR60nBt4Y
+9. Our project's presentation, explanation and demo: [Click Here](https://youtu.be/P-vR60nBt4Y)